Matterbridge Logo Matterbridge development

 "scripts": {

-"dev:link": "npm link matterbridge",
+"dev:link": "npm link matterbridge"

 }

-If you don't use Dev Container from the Matterbridge Plugin Template, on the host you use for the development of your plugin, you need to clone matterbridge, built it locally and link it globally (npm link from the matterbridge package root).
+If you don't use Dev Container from the Matterbridge Plugin Template, on the host you use for the development of your plugin, you need to clone matterbridge, build it locally and link it globally (npm link from the matterbridge package root).

-git clone https://github.com/Luligu/matterbridge.git
+git clone --depth 1 --single-branch --no-tags https://github.com/Luligu/matterbridge.git

 cd matterbridge

-npm install
+npm install --no-fund --no-audit

 npm run build

-npm link
+npm link --no-fund --no-audit

 If you want to develop a plugin using the dev branch of matterbridge (I suggest you do it).

-git clone -b dev https://github.com/Luligu/matterbridge.git
+git clone --depth 1 --single-branch --no-tags -b dev https://github.com/Luligu/matterbridge.git

 cd matterbridge

-npm install
+npm install --no-fund --no-audit

 npm run build

-npm link
+npm link --no-fund --no-audit

 Always keep your local instance of matterbridge up to date.